EricGip/kubernetes-challenge/README.md

 3. `/path/to/run.sh` or just `./run.sh`

 An error I ran into here was `ImagePullBackOff` on my pod statuses.
-Please fix this by using VIM and changing the k8's configuration with `ImagePullPolicy=Always` to `ImagePullPolicy=Never`.
+Please fix this by using VIM and changing the k8's configuration with `ImagePullPolicy=Always` to `ImagePullPolicy=Never` when prompted on screen.

 ![56sf50](https://user-images.githubusercontent.com/42220408/115805030-fd012800-a398-11eb-821b-76856ac01fb6.gif)